 The Florida Association of Student Councils (FASC) consists of over 200 middle and high schools from throughout the State of Florida who are working together to bring about a growth in student leadership development, participation in student activities and student engagement in civic affairs.

-Over the 77 years of existence the FASC has witnessed a tremendous change in the role school student councils and student governments play both in their schools and their communities.
+Over the years, FASC has witnessed a tremendous change in the role school student councils and student governments play both in their schools and their communities.
 It is the overall goal of the FASC to assist school student councils in their efforts to meet the changing needs of their schools and students in the 21st century.

 Much more can be learned about the FASC, including a brief history of the organization, by going to the Question and Answer area of the website.
 The FASC is constantly working and organizing to be able to reach the goals of: